NAME

 PEER NAME

 In any connected callback you can get the source address of the client using nbdkit_peer_name(3).
 If the client is connected over a Unix domain socket, you may also be able to get the client process ID, user ID, group ID and security context using: nbdkit_peer_pid(3), nbdkit_peer_uid(3), nbdkit_peer_gid(3) and nbdkit_peer_security_context(3).
+If the client is connected using TLS and presented a client certificate then the Distinguished Name (DN) may be read using nbdkit_peer_tls_dn(3) and the issuer's DN by nbdkit_peer_tls_issuer_dn(3).

 SHUTDOWN